 Lombard fell out of the middleweight contender talks when he lost a split decision to Tim Boetsch in his Octagon debut last July; however, the Cuban put himself back in the thick of things with the highlight-reel knockout.

 That's enough from us.
-Now it's your turn to discuss6: "Sotiropoulos vs. Pearson" in the comments section below.
+Now it's your turn to discuss UFC on FX 6: "Sotiropoulos vs. Pearson" in the comments section below.

 Did Ross Pearson's performance excite for his future in the lightweight division?
 How big of a future do the most recent TUF winners have?
 Are you now a believer in Hector Lombard?